vestigialdev/ECSToUMod/Documentation/ECSToUMod.md

 This scans the loaded mods for subtypes of SystemBase to instantiate and update.

 # Documentation
-In the __Package Manager__ window, with __DOTS Editor__ selected, you have access to a __View documentation__ link that opens the package documentation for the current release.
+In the __Package Manager__ window, with __ECSToUMod__ selected, you have access to a __View documentation__ link that opens the package documentation for the current release.

-This page contains the user manual, the Editor API reference, and the Runtime API reference.
+This page contains the user manual.